Last Revised 12/31/24 by SW

 - Enable student comments on your presentations, and periodically respond to some comments to increase teaching presence.

 - When reusing a VT for different sections or semesters, make a copy of the VT and retitle it to reflect the section/semester.
-This way, you will have a clean VT without comments from your previous students, and you have the ability to retain your own comments when making a copy.
+This way, you will have a clean VT without comments from your previous students, and you can retain your comments when making a copy.

 Commenting